Medically reviewed by Drugs.com. Last updated on Jan 1, 2021.

 The usual initial dosage of Lopressor tablets is 100 mg daily, given in two divided doses. gradually increase the dosage at weekly intervals until optimum clinical response has been obtained or there is pronounced slowing of the heart rate.
-The effective dosage range of Lopressor tablets is 100-400 mg per day.
+The effective dosage range of Lopressor tablets is 100 to 400 mg per day.
 Dosages above 400 mg per day have not been studied.
-If treatment is to be discontinued, gradually decrease the dosage over a period of 1-2 weeks (see WARNINGS).
+If treatment is to be discontinued, gradually decrease the dosage over a period of 1 to 2 weeks (see WARNINGS).

 Begin treatment in this early phase with the intravenous administration of three bolus injections of 5 mg of Lopressor each; give the injections at approximately 2-minute intervals.
 During the intravenous administration of Lopressor, monitor blood pressure, heart rate, and electrocardiogram.

 In patients who tolerate the full intravenous dose (15 mg), initiate Lopressor tablets, 50 mg every 6 hours, 15 minutes after the last intravenous dose and continue for 48 hours.
 Thereafter, the maintenance dosage is 100 mg twice daily (see Late Treatment below).

 Start patients who appear not to tolerate the full intravenous dose on Lopressor tablets either 25 mg or 50 mg every 6 hours (depending on the degree of intolerance) 15 minutes after the last intravenous dose or as soon as their clinical condition allows.
 In patients with severe intolerance, discontinue Lopressor (see WARNINGS).